ryanajones/Heat-Map-D3.js/README.md

 # Heat Map D3.js

-This is a data visualization heat map using the D3.js library.
-It shows the monthly global land-surface temperatures from years 1753 - 2015.
+> A data heat map of the monthly global land-surface temperatures from years 1753 - 2015.
+The D3.js library is used to convert JSON data into SVG visualizations.

 ## Technologies Used